 You are now well into the recruiting process.
-You are informed, you know what lies ahead, and most importantly you are preparing for your opportunity to contact college coaches and seek exposure.
-Step 4 is packed with important...
+You are informed, you know what lies ahead, and you are busy preparing for your opportunity to contact college coaches and seek exposure.
+Step 4 is packed with important information...

 Step 4: Prepare For Contact With College Coaches